Graphic of a newspaper with title The Great Resignation and text "track jobs changes"

 how to use relationships for ABM campaigns

-1. Leverage relationship data and buyer job movements to help you:
+1. Use relationship data and buyer job movement signals to help you:

 • Build trust from day one.
 Having a buyer or a champion who’s already used your product in their previous role instantly differentiates you from the crowd.
 They’ll champion or help you navigate the buying committee.
 Or refer you to the right decision-maker.